 Dugan’s heart went out to the poor, the homeless, and disenfranchised men and boys of the City of Charleston.
 He invited them to sleep in the old theater because they had no other place to stay.
 After continuing his mission work among the homeless at the Star Theater for 16 years, Dugan acquired the abandoned Holy Rosary Roman Catholic Church at 474 Meeting Street, which is where the Mission has been located ever since.
 Following Obadiah’s death in 1936, his son, The Rev. Ernest Dugan, a Methodist minister, continued operating the Mission.
 When Ernest retired in 1973, a third generation Dugan, Ernest, Jr., also a Methodist minister, became its director.
 Ernest Jr. retired in 1986, bringing the Dugan family’s 86 years of leadership to a close.
 Under the direction of a Board of Director’s and the leadership of J. Douglas Donehue, the work of the Mission continued until his death in 2006.
 In 1989, Doug was instrumental in assuring the Mission’s survival and reconstruction in the aftermath of Hurricane Hugo.
 Upon Doug’s death, The Rev. William Christian became the Executive Director.

-Under his leadership, the Mission is beginning a new chapter by expanding their influence in the community with the acquisition and development of additional transitional, low-income and workforce housing.
+Under his leadership, the Mission has continued to expand their influence in the community with the acquisition and development of additional transitional housing.